 - For swing, you work on multiple muscle groups.
 But not all.

 - Burpees can really fill that empty space and work on your chest and shoulders.

 In this workout, you will be going back and forth from doing 5-10 reps of swings followed by 5-10 reps of burpees.
 It’s a brutal combo.
 And it’s a great assessment tool at the same time.
 If you wanna know how strong men can be, see how many rounds of burpees and swings he can do.

-This is very simple, yet hardcore setup.
-You start from doing swings and immediately after that you jump into burpees.
+This is a very simple, yet hardcore setup.
+You start by doing swings and immediately after that you jump into burpees.
 And then you do it again.

 |Kettlebell Swing||5-10 reps||–|

 Try to go as many rounds as you can.
 You don’t have to kill yourself.
 But chase for the challenge.
 Once you feel you got enough, take a rest.
 And then continue.
 This can be done at the end of a session, or by itself.

 This one was brought to my attention by Russian strength and conditioning legend, Pavel Tsatsouline.
 He is the guy who introduced kettlebells to the rest of the world.

 In the Soviet Union, kettlebells were used since the eighteenth century.
 There was just a commodity that people use.